 The best way to get to know Gamonéu first hand is to go to the area mentioned above, also registered in Eastern Asturias: the most important cheese stain in Europe according to many experts.
 In this region, also, a long-term disclosure of the product itself has been ongoing.
 Although popularly the road leading to the cheese factories is already known, we want to promote tourism in a scheduled visit that would include various itineraries, including the old access roads to the high altitude pastures.
 The initiative also includes visits to cabins in the Picos de Europa, where the most artisan cheeses are made, as well as industrial cheese factories.

 Secondly, it is intended that the processing centers will become tasting points and direct sale of cheeses.
 The star performance will be the launching of routes that allow the visit to cheese factories, cabins or shepherds' farms, so that a new tourist product is consolidated.

 Even if it is a project you can get ahead, do not wait for the competent authorities to sign it, take a road map, go to Cangas or Benia and ask directly for the cheese factories and the pastures.
-Travel your landscape and improvise a place to eat in the countryside, a little Gamonéu, cider or wine.
-Surely you do not need more than one speaker, or none, to say aloud "how good is this cheese" and then lie down in the shade of a beech tree.
-Count to three and breathe pure air.
+Travel your landscape and improvise a place to eat in the countryside, a bit of Gamonéu, cider or wine.
+Surely you do not need more than one interlocutor, or none, to say out loud "how good this cheese is" and then lie down in the shade of a beech.
+Count to three and breathe fresh air.

 Today, more than 40 varieties of cheese are made, some of the best known and most popular ones we present to you, if you want to discover more about the cheeses of Asturias.Text: © Ramón Molleda for desdeasturias.com